Skip to main contentSkip to navigation

 Firmware Behavior Under StressPanic-locks (brittle)Graceful degradationAggressive throttling

-Silicon Motion controllers (SM2258XT, SM2262EN) have been on the market since 2016 & have mature PC-3000 Active Utility support with documented loader databases.
+Silicon Motion controllers (SM2258XT, SM2262EN) have been on the market since 2016 & have mature PC-3000 SSD Active Utility support with documented loader databases.
 Phison E12 has full Active Utility support; the E18 is limited to repair-only mode with no FTL reconstruction.
-Innogrit is a newer player; ACELab's PC-3000 SSD InnoGrit Utility is still evolving, with some Technological Mode operations under active development.
+Innogrit is a newer player & sits in a different category: ACELab's PC-3000 SSD v3.8.10 supported-controller list does not include any Innogrit part, so there is no Active Utility, no SRAM loader, & no FTL reconstruction path for IG5216 / IG5220 / IG5236 on the platform every professional SSD lab in North America runs.

 NAND Interface Protocols & Channel Architecture